Ownership Change and New Development Plan Proposal

 This came after Council refused the developer's original plan for the site in 2015, with more than 1,100 local residents having objected to that plan.
 The developer subsequently appealed against Council's decision to the Victorian Civil and Administrative Tribunal (VCAT).
 As part of the VCAT review, the developer chose to amend the proposal.
 The amended proposal was what Council and the community considered in mid-2016.

 In early October 2016, Council was advised that the developer Oakleigh Garden Pty Ltd had withdrawn their VCAT appeal.
-The site's new owner Bupa will now begin developing its proposal for the site.

 In 2014, the former State Government rezoned the site to Residential and placed a Development Plan Overlay on the site.
 The site was then sold.